mbxjy4/LIFE4137/README.md

 **LIFE4137**
 Materials and Methods used in Completion of LIFE4137 Individual Research Project

 This Repo contains the full materials and methods including all code used in completion of the individual research project.
+Ensure required files for each script are in the CWD for smooth running of code.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->